y0nil/kusto.blog/blog-posts/analyzing-nyc-taxi-rides.md

 For the purpose of this evaluation, I used:

 1. An **Kusto (Azure Data Explorer)** cluster with `D14_v2` nodes, which I've scaled gradually from 2 to 4, 6 and finally - 8 nodes.
+    * *Note*: The evaluation detailed in this post ran with `V2` of the Kusto Engine.
+A new and improved `V3` became generally available during March 2021.
     * These VMs have 16 vCPUs and 112GB of RAM.
         * I later on scaled down the cluster to 2 `D12_v2` (4 vCPUs, 28GB of RAM) nodes, and repeated the same query test run.
     * I created this cluster using the [Azure Portal](https://docs.microsoft.com/en-us/azure/data-explorer/create-cluster-database-portal){:target="_blank"}